South Africa mulls options on ICC arrest warrant for potential visitor Putin | Law-Order

 South Africa mulls options on ICC arrest warrant for potential visitor Putin

-South Africa is mulling its options over an International Criminal Court (ICC) arrest warrant for Russian President Vladimir Putin should he accept an invitation to a BRICS summit in August, a government official said on Wednesday.
+South Africa is mulling its options over an International Criminal Court (ICC) arrest warrant for Russian President Vladimir Putin should he accept an invitation to a BRICS summit in August, a South African government official said.

 - Country: